Great Himalayan National Park

 - Entry Fee

-₹200 for Indians, ₹400 for Foreign Nationals (Additional charges for guides and permits)
+₹200 for Indians, ₹400 for Foreign Nationals (Extra for guides/permits)

 Tips for Visitors